 POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

-Shiamak Davar International Ltd. have a moral and legal obligation to ensure that, when given responsibility for children all staff, chaperones, parents/legal guardians, and volunteers accept their responsibilities to safeguard children from harm and abuse.
+Shiamak Davar International Ltd. have a moral and legal obligation to ensure that, when given responsibility for children, all staff, parents/legal guardians, and volunteers accept their responsibilities to safeguard children from harm and abuse.
 This means to ensure that everyone follows procedures to protect children and report any concerns about their welfare to appropriate authorities.

 There are three elements to our policy: -